jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 h[k], & k = N / 2 \\
 \frac{1}{\sqrt{2}} (1 - i) h[k], & N / 2 < k
 \end{cases} $$

+Of course, if we want to generate non-periodic paths, we can generate a periodic path of a larger size and then truncate it.